Frequently Asked Questions

 What to Expect

-How long does session typically last?
+How long does evaluation typically last?

 Tips for preparation:

-- Pack a small snack and drink for breaks.
+- Pack a small snack and drink for breaks

-Children are welcome to bring a comfort item if it helps them feel at ease.
+- Bring a comfort item if it helps them feel at ease

-When should I expect session results?
+When should I expect evaluation results?

 You will also receive a comprehensive written report with findings and practical recommendations for home, school, and future planning.